+B04526_03_32.png

-The Metaverse Rules Extension
+The Metaverse rules extension

 There’s one more rules extension we need to create, the Metaverse rules extension.
 A management agent rules extension, like the HR one we just created, is a DLL that allows us to manipulate data between the connector space and the Metaverse.
 The Metaverse DLL allows us to manipulate data between connector spaces.
 In our scenario, we want to push HR data to the Metaverse (this was done by setting HR management agent to “project”) and then from the Metaverse out to AD.
 Another, way to look at the need for a Metaverse rules extension is when you need to specify one-time or an initial value for one or more attributes.
 For example, if you were to create an AD object using any other tool, you would need to specify a password.
 We set our password and any other attributes that only need to be performed once in our Metaverse rules extention.
+Follow the steps as described below:

 In the Management Agents tool, click on Tool then Options… check Enable metaverse rules extension and click Create Rules Extension Project.